Probability Distribution of Hypervolume Improvement in Bi-objective Bayesian Optimization: Preliminaries

-\paragraph{Bayesian Optimization} BO~\cite{Mockus74,JonesSW98,ShahriariSWAF16} is a sequential model-based optimization algorithm which is originally proposed to solve the single-objective black-box optimization problems that are expensive to evaluate.
-BO starts with sampling a small initial design of experiment (DoE, obtained with e.g., Latin Hypercube Sampling) $\X \subseteq \domain$.
-After evaluating $X$ with $\BF{f}$, it proceeds to construct a probabilistic model $\Pr(\BF{f} \mid \X, \Y)$ (e.g., Gaussian process regression).
-BO balances the exploration and exploitation of the search by considering, for a decision point $\BF{x}$, two information - the prediction $\hat{f}(\BF{x})$ and the uncertainty thereof.
-Both information are taken to define an acquisition function, e.g., the expected improvement, to quantify the potential of each point for making progresses.
+\paragraph{Bayesian Optimization} BO~\cite{Mockus74,JonesSW98,ShahriariSWAF16} is a sequential model-based optimization algorithm for solving black-box optimization problems that are expensive to evaluate.
+BO starts with sampling a small initial set of data points $\X \subseteq \domain$ (with Latin Hypercube Sampling).
+After evaluating $\X$ with $\BF{f}$, it constructs a probabilistic model $\Pr(\BF{f} \mid \X, \Y)$ (e.g., Gaussian process regression).
+BO quantifies the quality of unseen points with an acquisition function, which targets balancing exploration and exploitation of the search process.
 BO chooses the next point to evaluate by maximizing the acquisition function.
-The multi-objective generalization~\cite{YangEDB19,YangDYBE16,DBLP:journals/jgo/YangEDB19,yangk2019gecco,Emmerich2020,DaultonBB20} has been proposed particularly based on the hypervolume improvement~\cite{EmmerichYD0F16} as it can generalized to the multi-objective counterpart of the expected improvement.
+Please see~\cite{Knowles06,EmmerichYD0F16,Emmerich2020,DaultonBB20,BelakariaDD19,ZhangG20,TuGKS22,GarridoMerchanFH23} for more details and developments on this topic.